mpearon/wings/gettingStarted.md

 	- Request an Account
 	- Fill out an application for a **Airman Medical and Student Pilot** medical examination
 	- At the end you will be issued an appointment confirmation number
-      - Keep track of this number, because you will need it for your Medical Examination
+      > **Keep track of this number**<br />
+	  You will need it for your Medical Examination
 2. Set up an IACRA Account
    - Navigate to https://iacra.faa.gov/IACRA/default.aspx
    - Start a new **Student Pilot** application
    - At the end of this application, it will suggest that you have you CFI review before submitting
    - You will be issued an FAA Tracking Number (FTN)
+     > **Keep track of this ID**<br />
-     - Keep track of this.
-This identifies you to the FAA, and it will be assigned for the entirety of your aviation career
-     - You will need to provide this to your CFI so that they can complete your application
+	 This identifies you to the FAA, and it will be assigned for the entirety of your aviation career.
+You will also need to provide this to your CFI so that they can complete your Student Pilot application.
 3. Schedule and complete a 3rd Class Medical Examination
 	- Navigate to https://designee.faa.gov/#/designeeLocator
 	- Select an Aviation Medical Examiner (AME) from the list offered in your area